sr-dash/sunpy-tutorial/doc/source/index.rst

 You don't require administrative permissions for intalling this.
 During installation please choose a working directory of your choice (where you have read/write permission, e.g. ~/anaconda3).

-Once you are done with this step, run the following commands.
+Once you are done with this step, run the following commands in a new terminal.

 ``>> conda update conda``